jilvins/email-form/README.md

 ## Technologies

-PHP, MySQL, JavaScript, Sass, Font Awesome
+PHP, MySQL, JavaScript, SCSS, Font Awesome

 No additional libraries or frameworks are used.